smartshires/smartshires.github.io/it/meeting-agenda.md

 permalink: /it/meeting-agenda
 ---

+# Online Meetings

+We have periodic online meetings every two weeks.
+If you would like to join, please send an email to [Prof. Stefano Ferretti](mailto:stefano.ferretti@uniurb.it)

+# In Presence Meetings

-Meeting on 27-28 November 2023
+- Meeting on 27-28 November 2023 in Bologna

-Meeting on 18 December 2023

-Meeting on 06 February 2024
+- Meeting on 10 April 2024 in Torino (PoliTo - UniUrb)
+- Meeting on 16 April in Cesena (UniBo - UniUrb)